-The Bristol Type 89 Advanced Trainer was derived from the earlier Bristol 76 Jupiter Fighter which is described separately on this website.
+The Bristol Type 89 Advanced Trainer was derived from the earlier Bristol 76 Jupiter Fighter.

-The Type 76 itself had been conceived as a conversion of the Bristol F.2B Fighter and a cheap way to demonstrate the Bristol Jupiter radial engine, designed by Roy Fedden.
+The Bristol Type 76 itself had been conceived at Bristol Aeroplane Company as a conversion of the Bristol F.2B Fighter, and as a cheap way to demonstrate the Bristol Jupiter radial engine, designed by Roy Fedden.

-It soon became clear however that there would be interest in the further development of the Type 76 into an Advanced Trainer which would be designated Type 89 and which used a derated Jupiter engine, initially of 290 hp but later increased to 320 hp.
+It soon became clear however, that there would be interest in the further development of the Bristol Type 76 into an Advanced Trainer, which would be designated Bristol Type 89 Advanced Trainer.
+It would use a de-rated Bristol Jupiter engine, initially of 290 hp, but later increased to 320 hp.

-The first example (G-EBIH) flew on 14th April 1924 and was intended for use by the Filton Reserve Flying School although two aircraft were also supplied for use at the Beardmore Reserve Flying School at Renfrew (Glasgow).
+The first example Bristol Type 89 (G-EBIH) flew on 14th April 1924, and was intended for use by the Filton Reserve Flying School, although two aircraft were also supplied for use at the Beardmore Reserve Flying School at Renfrew (Glasgow).

-Because of the increased torque of the Jupiter engine, these trainer aircraft featured a larger, horn-balanced rudder and also made use of oleo undercarriages.
+Because of the increased torque of the Bristol Jupiter engine, these trainer aircraft featured a larger, horn-balanced rudder, and made use of oleo undercarriages.

-The Jupiter Trainers continued in service at Filton until April 1933 after which the remaining aircraft were all scrapped as they were not though suitable for sale on the civil market.
+The Bristol Type 76 Jupiter Trainers continued in service at Filton until April 1933 after which the remaining aircraft were all scrapped as they were not though suitable for sale on the civil market.